webtactics/accesspr.com.au/team/250303-Rob-Verschuer.md

 description: Rob is an award-winning PR and communications expert with more than decade of agency and in-house experience across Australia, the UK and the Middle East.
+Based in Sydney, he has worked in Australia and abroad with high profile brands including Tourism & Events QLD, Destination NSW, IMG, Fairfax Media (now Nine), Sydney Gay & Lesbian Mardi Gras, Sony Home Entertainment, Fantastic Furniture, Oxford Street London, Global Citizen, Doha Tribeca Film Festival, Century 21, and more.